SeriousOldMan/Simulator-Controller/Docs/Using Simulator Controller.md

 Beside the *builtin* voice recognition capabilities, you can still use specialized external voice recognition appplications like [VoiceMacro](http://www.voicemacro.net/) as an external event source for controller actions, since these specialized applications might have a better recognition quality in some cases.

+##### Troubleshooting

+If it looks like, that voice commands are not recognized correctly, you can activate a troubleshooting mode, where a small window pops up and shows what has been understood, whenever a voice command has been given.
+To enable this mode, go to the tray in the lower righ corner of the Windows task bar and find the "Voice Server" process (indicated by a small icon with a green microphone).
+Right-click on the icon to open the process menu and select "Debug Recognitions" from the "Support" submenu.

 #### Non-standard voice configurations

 Normally you will use a standard configuration for voice control, which means, that voice output is enabled for the Assistants and voice input is enabled to issue commands to the Assistants.
 In this case, you can give your commands and answer questions of the Assistants with "Yes" or "No", dpending on the situation.
 But all other combinations are also possible, even using the Assistants fully silent will work, for example in a Team Race, where everything is controller by the "Team Center".
 Below you find a detailed description for all non-standard configurations.